-Bulky yarn, using this type of yarn, which is the thickest yarn weight, has grown in popularity in recent years.
+Bulky yarn, the thickest yarn weight, has grown in popularity in recent years.
 Particularly with beginner knitters or people looking for a quick, fun project.

 Table Of Contents

 - What Is Bulky Yarn?

 - Pros & Cons Of Knitting With Bulky Yarn

 - What Size Knitting Needles For Super Bulky Yarn?